Because of Winn-Dixie: Plot

 Opal finds a dog collar that she wants to buy for Winn-Dixie, but she has no money and decides to work for the pet store to earn it.
 Otis, a worker at Gertrude's Pets, is unwilling to hire Opal as a cleaning girl, but she comes to work.
 When Opal and Winn-Dixie step into the store, the animals panic when they see the big dog.
 Otis plays his guitar to calm them.
-Opal learns that Otis once went to jail for battering a police officer who tried to confiscate his guitar after the officer told Otis he could not play music on the street because he was disturbing others.
+Opal learns that Otis once went to prison for battering a police officer who tried to confiscate his guitar after the officer told Otis he could not play music on the street because he was disturbing others.

 While Opal is riding her bike and Winn-Dixie runs ahead, they meet a woman named Gloria Dump.
 She and Opal become good friends.
-Opal and Gloria, a recovering alcoholic, decide to host a small party, inspired by the one in Gone With the Wind, inviting everyone they know.
+Opal and Gloria, a recovering alcoholic, decide to host a small party, inspired by the one in Gone with the Wind, inviting everyone they know.
 In the process, Opal becomes a friend to her former enemies, the brothers Stevie and Dunlap Dewberry.
 She also invites Amanda Wilkinson and Sweetie Pie Thomas, a younger girl who has no pet, and so has fallen in love with Winn-Dixie.
 Otis and Miss Franny Block are also invited.

 Opal and Gloria set up everything outdoors, but it starts to rain, so they bring the party indoors.
 Opal can't find Winn-Dixie anywhere, even after searching the town.
 Ten minutes later she returns to Gloria's home to discover that Winn-Dixie has been there all the time, hiding because he is scared of storms.
-The book ends with Otis playing his guitar and everyone singing one of The Preacher's songs.
+The book ends with Otis playing his guitar and everyone singing one of The Preacher's songs, being happy as a community.

 Reception

 Because of Winn-Dixie was the winner of a Newbery Honor distinction the year after publication.
-In 2000, the book won the Josette Frank Award, and in 2003 won the Mark Twain Award.
+In 2000, the book won the Josette Frank Award, and in 2003 won the Mark Twain Readers Award.

 In 2007 the U.S. National Education Association listed Winn-Dixie as one of its "Teachers' Top 100 Books for Children", based on an online poll.
 In 2012 it was ranked number 20 on a list of the top 100 children's novels published by School Library Journal, the first of three books by DiCamillo in the Top 100.

-Musical adaptation
+Adaptations

+The novel was adapted as a 2005 family film directed by Wayne Wang, produced by Walden Media and 20th Century Fox, and starring AnnaSophia Robb as Opal Buloni.

-A Broadway musical based on the novel was announced in 2011 and debuted at the Arkansas Repertory Theatre on December 5, 2013.
+A musical based on the novel debuted at the Arkansas Repertory Theatre on December 5, 2013.
 John Tartaglia directed the play while Nell Benjamin wrote the book and lyrics and Duncan Sheik wrote the music.
 The musical was a part of Goodspeed Musicals' 2019 season, playing from June to September, and was directed by John Rando.